NEONScience/NEON-Data-Skills/tutorials/hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI.md

     	  #Convert from array to matrix
     	  out <- (out[,,1])
     	  #transpose data to fix flipped row and column order
-        #depending upon how your data are formated you might not have to perform this
+        #depending upon how your data are formatted you might not have to perform this
         #step.
     	  out <-t(out)
         #assign data ignore values to NA